The Forestry Act

 Article 23

-Whereas hills or other lands conforming to any of the criteria in Article 22, Sections 1-5, shall be classified as conservation forest by the central government agency, and the conservation thereof shall be augmented.
+Hills or other lands conforming to any of the criteria in Article 22, Sections 1-5, shall be classified as protection forest by the central government agency, and the protection thereof shall be augmented.

 Article 24

-The management of conservation forests shall be predicated, regardless of ownership, on serving the public interest.
-All conservation forests shall be reasonably managed, cultivated, renewed and logged according to their individual characteristics.
+Management of protection forests, regardless of ownership, shall be predicated on serving the public interest.
+All protection forests shall be reasonably managed, cultivated, renewed and logged according to their individual characteristics.

 Article 25

-The review standard for declassifying conservation forest will be decided by the central government agency.
+The review standard for declassifying protection forest shall be established by the central government agency.

-The review standard for declassifying conservation forest will be decided by the central government agency.
+The review standard for declassifying protection forest shall be established by the central government agency.

 Article 26